 Testlio values quality over quantity.
 This has been our motto from the beginning and it expands to everything we do.
 We also expect our network of expert testers to respect it while they are working with us.
-We have listed down actions that show us that a tester might not be able to deliver a quality we are looking for.
+We have listed down actions that show us that a tester might not be able to deliver the quality we are looking for.
 As transparency is very important for us, we wanted to communicate unacceptable actions to everyone.

 We have categorized the actions that are not tolerated in our network into groups based on their severity and resulting actions.

-Group 1 actions will result in immediate off-boarding from our network.
+Group 1 actions will result in immediate off-boarding from our network: